Sequential Data Augmentation for Generative Recommendation: Ethical Considerations

 \smallsection{Evaluation.} We use NDCG@$K$ and Recall@$K$ to evaluate all methods, with $K \in \{5, 10\}$.
 We follow the leave-one-out protocol to split the data into training, validation, and test sets~\cite{kang2018self,rajput2023recommender,xie2022contrastive,zhou2020s3}.
 The last and second-to-last items are used for testing and validation, respectively, and the remainder form the training set.

-\smallsection{Implementation Details.} We implement SASRec~\cite{kang2018self} with contrastive learning using a contrastive loss with full-batch negative samples.
-We use embedding dimension 128 and two transformer layers with one attention head per layer, following the original implementation.
+\smallsection{Implementation Details.} We implement SASRec~\cite{kang2018self} using a contrastive loss with full-batch negative samples.
+We use embedding dimension 128 and two transformer layers with one attention head per layer.
 Following \cite{zhao2022recbole}, we compute the loss using one target per sequence in the batch.
-Notably, in our implementations, all sampling strategies result in the same number of subsequences per batch, and each subsequence has one training target.
-For TIGER~\cite{rajput2023recommender}, we adopt the publicly-released implementation for reproducibility~\cite{ju2025generative}.
-The semantic IDs for TIGER are generated by (1) extracting 4096-dimensional text embeddings from the item text features using Flan-T5-XXL~\cite{chung2024scaling} and (2) applying residual k-means clustering~\cite{deng2025onerec} with three layers and 256 codebooks per layer, following \cite{ju2025generative}.
-For the sequential model, we use the default T5-based encoder-decoder transformer implemented in \cite{ju2025generative}.
+All sampling strategies produce the same number of subsequences per batch, each with a single training target.
+For TIGER~\cite{rajput2023recommender}, we use the publicly-released implementation~\cite{ju2025generative}.
+Semantic IDs are obtained by extracting 4096-dimensional text embeddings using Flan-T5-XXL~\cite{chung2024scaling}, followed by residual k-means clustering~\cite{deng2025onerec} with three layers and 256 codebooks per layer.
+For the sequential model, we use the default T5-based encoder-decoder transformer.
 We train an internal SASRec-style model for the \textbf{Internal} experiments.
 We use the AdamW optimizer and tune the learning rate and weight decay separately for each model.
-We use batch sizes of 2096 for public data and 256 for \textbf{Internal} data, and early stop all experiments using validation recall@5.
+We use batch sizes of 2096 for public data and 256 for \textbf{Internal} data, and early stop all experiments using validation Recall@5.

-{For computational efficiency, we implement \method by sampling subsequences in-batch.
-That is starting from a set of $B$ raw sequences, we sample $B$ subsequences for all methods, where $B$ is the batch size.} The raw $(\alpha,\beta,\gamma)$ configuration set $\mathcal{S}$ (see Section~\ref{sec:method:parameter_search}) is given by $\alpha \in \{-2,-1,0,1,2\}$, $\beta \in \{-1,0,1,2,\infty\}$, and $\gamma \in \{-\infty,-1,0,1\}$, encompassing the three strategies described in Section~\ref{sec:prelim:strategies}.
-We set $r=20$ and $k=10$ for public data, and $k=5$ for \textbf{Internal}. { On \textbf{Internal}, we sample 150K users to estimate dataset statistics, and restrict $\gamma$ to $\{-\infty,0\}$, resulting in $(\alpha, \beta, \gamma)=(0,2,0)$. }
+For computational efficiency, we implement \method by sampling subsequences in-batch.
+That is, starting from a set of $B$ raw sequences, we sample $B$ subsequences for all methods, where $B$ is the batch size.
+The raw $(\alpha,\beta,\gamma)$ configuration set $\mathcal{S}$ (see Section~\ref{sec:method:parameter_search}) is given by $\alpha \in \{-2,-1,0,1,2\}$, $\beta \in \{-1,0,1,2,\infty\}$, and $\gamma \in \{-\infty,-1,0,1\}$, encompassing the three strategies described in Section~\ref{sec:prelim:strategies}.
+We set $r=20$ and $k=10$ for public data, and $k=5$ for \textbf{Internal}.
+On \textbf{Internal}, we sample 150K users to estimate dataset statistics, and restrict $\gamma$ to $\{-\infty,0\}$, resulting in $(\alpha, \beta, \gamma)=(0,2,0)$.

 \smallsection{Machines.} We run the academic and internal experiments on 4 x 16GB T4 and 8 x 40GB A100 NVIDIA GPUs, respectively.